kencx/homelab/LOG.md

 ## Work Log

+### 11/02/23
+- Cleaned up `vault` role for server instances
+  - Vault server tasks are moved to `tasks/server.yml`
+  - Vault initialization is constrained to only be performed on the first run of the role.
+This will be the only time the root token is read by Ansible.
+  - Initialization consists of initializing Vault, storing the root token and unseal key, logging in as root and provisioning Vault secrets with Terraform provider.
+  - This constraint means that the role's purposes is only to configure and initialize Vault.
+The management of Vault's secrets is beyond the scope of this role.
+This prevents further runs of the role from making changes to the its secrets with the root token.
+  - To allow for Molecule testing, the server platform must be added to the `mol_server` group.
+This hopefully allows us to test client platforms and Vault server/client provisioning in the future.

+- Provisioning of Vault-agent has also been added to `vault` role
+  - Vault-agent will be provisioned on server nodes if `vault_setup_agent == true` and all client nodes.
+  - It requires an existing Vault server instance to be present.
+The Vault server IP must be provided and it will check that it is running and unsealed before proceeding to provision Vault-agent.
+  - It must fetch Vault's CA cert from the server.
+  - Vault-Agent will use cert auth to authenticate to Vault.
+This requires Ansible to issue new auth certs and write the certs to the `auth` role.
+    Ansible will authenticate to Vault with AppRole authentication.

+- The userpass admin resource is not added on the first run of terraform apply.
+  It must be run twice for the resource to be added.
+Unsure why.

+### 03/02/23 17:46
+- Created insecure root and intermediate CA for testing Vault role.
+These certs and private keys will be checked into git and should never be used for anything other than testing.
+- I included a `generate_ca.yml` playbook to quickly generate a new testca if needed.
+- `prepare.yml` in molecule/vault uses the ca-chain from testca to produce a TLS key pair to be used by Vault.

 ### 02/02/23 11:47
 - Cleaned up `common` role
   - Replace soon to be deprecated `apt_key` with `get_url`